 This indicates that in the coming years, we can expect a shift in consumer spending from goods to services as these categories return to their pre-pandemic patterns.
 Therefore, we will likely witness decreased consumer spending on goods in the short term.
 In contrast, consumer spending on services will increase as people adjust their spending habits following the ongoing recovery.

-Labor Market & Economic Outlook for 2023
+Restaurant Labor Shortage Market & Economic Outlook for 2023

 Currently, the labor market has rebounded and is considered strong.
 Employment fell by 22 million in the spring of 2020 but has since recovered and is now at a healthy level.
 Gus Faucher continues, “As of early 2023, economic activity is now about 5% higher than before the pandemic.
 The US economy is about 5% larger now than it was pre-pandemic and has made up for the losses experienced during the pandemic and even more.”
 There is still an uneven recovery from different sectors of the economy, and its implications for food, beverages, and agriculture are still being analyzed, but overall the U.S. economy has seen a bounce back from 2020.